timmcginley/41934/Concepts/Classification/readme.md

-## Classification
+# Classification

-Classification systems solve the problem of
+Classification systems solve the problem of non standard entity descriptions.
+They enable different countries and regions to have their own names for objects.

+## Challenges
+* conversion between Classification systems [manager]
+* Model Classification completeness checking  [manager]
+* selecting the correct descrition with certainty [modeller]
+* choosing which classification system to specify for your project [manager]